Study the evolution of queer culture in one of its most important birthplaces.

 Professor of German Studies and of Comparative Literature

 Adrian Daub is Professor of German Studies and Comparative Literature, and the Director of the Program in Feminist, Gender and Sexuality Studies.
 He is the author of four books on German thought, culture, literature and music.
+His most recent book is What Tech Calls Thinking (2020).
 Together with Charles Kronengold of Stanford’s Department of Music he published The James Bond Songs: Pop Anthems of Late Capitalism in 2015.
 He writes on cultural issues, especially ones pertaining to gender and sexuality, for German, Swiss and American newspapers and magazines, and has appeared on NPR, the BBC and other programs.